A Level Course Outline

 Structure of the Course

 This course will be taught for 6x 1hour lessons per week.
 Homework is set weekly.
 Lessons will be a mixture of theory and practical.
+Mock exams take place each month, in addition to formative weekly tests.
 Reading around a variety of journals such as New Scientist or Nature and good quality broadsheet newspapers is essential.

 A-level Biology A for OCR Student Book (Science A-level for OCR) by Ann Fullick Paperback Oxford University Press ISBN-13: 978-0198351924

 The Selfish Gene 40th Anniversary edition.
 By Richard Dawkins

 For students with particular interest in evolution and genetics.

 Blueprint: How DNA Makes Us Who We Are By Robert Plomin

 For students with a particular interested in the link between genetics and psychology.